NafiulHasan41/web_single_landing_page_notResnponsive_ph_assignmen_1/README.md

 ### 🌟 Let's Connect!

-I am always open to new projects, collaborations, and conversations within the tech community.
+I am always open to do new projects, collaborations, and conversations within the tech community.
 Whether you're looking for a MERN stack developer, Android app developer, or someone exploring PHP Laravel and ASP.NET, feel free to reach out!

 Connect with me on [LinkedIn](linkedin.com/in/nafiul-hasan-524274276) or drop me an email at [nafiulhasan125884@gmail.com ].
 Looking forward to the exciting opportunities ahead!